Zaiyancool/GitLauk/README.md

 Track: Campus Management

 Problem: Current safety infrastructure often lacks comprehensive coverage, real-time responsiveness, and accessibility features that address the diverse needs of the campus community, leaving gaps in protection and support.

+Note: Our app is focused for USM students, thats why when you open the app, it will show the map at USM